NICMx/Jool/doc/usr/mod-run-vanilla.md

 ![Figure 1 - Sample Network](images/network/vanilla.svg)

-We will pretend I have address block 198.51.100.8/21 to distribute among my IPv6 nodes.
-I will also pretend _E_ conveniently does not need IPv4 connectivity for some reason (just to show you that you can leave nodes out of the equation to economize IPv4 addresses).
+We will pretend I have address block 198.51.100.8/29 to distribute among my IPv6 nodes.

 Jool requires _T_ to be Linux.
 The rest can be anything you want, so long as it implements the network protocol it's connected to.
 Also, you are free to configure the networks using any manager you want.